cdapio/cdap/docs/developer-guide/source/rest.rst

 If a Table with the same name already exists, no error is returned, and the existing Table remains in place.

-However, if a DataSet of a different type exists with the same name—for example, a key/value Table or ``KeyValueTable``—this call will return a ``409 Conflict`` error.
+However, if a Dataset of a different type exists with the same name—for example, a key/value Table or ``KeyValueTable``—this call will return a ``409 Conflict`` error.

 .. rst2pdf: PageBreak